puttyman/streamarrfs/README.md

 ## How does it work?
   1. Streamarrfs finds torrents from your favorite torrent indexer. e.g. [Jackett](https://github.com/Jackett/Jackett)
-  2. Stores info about torrents and including files in its internal database (sqlite).
+  2. Stores info about torrents and including files in its internal database (sqlite3).
   3. Mount and creates a virtual directory through [fuse](https://github.com/libfuse/libfuse) to simulate as if the files in the torrents are present locally.
   4. Whenever a read if requested to a file, Streamarrfs starts the torrent and stream through the portion of the file requested.
   5. When streaming has stopped the torrent in the client is destroyed and including the file on disk.